Apis dorsata: Foraging

 A. dorsata foragers can travel farther than A. cerana and A. florea, which travel to a maximum of 500 meters; however, 72% of observed A. dorsata foragers traveled no more than 400 meters.

 Kin selection

 Worker policing

 Unlike the rearing patterns of other species of the genus Apis, the worker and drone brood of A. dorsata are dispersed across in the same area and even share cells, and are not differentiated in separate locations of the nest.
 It would seem that worker policing makes mistakes often in correctly removing the drone brood since the drone brood are interspersed with worker brood, but every male raised comes from a queen-laid egg (not a worker-laid egg).
-This shows us that worker policing does indeed work within populations of these bees.
-In these instances, worker policing occurs through "egg-eating" or oophagy, but in the case of these bees, worker policing is directed at workers with ovaries since oophagy is hard to achieve, as worker-laid and queen-laid eggs are nearly identical in shape and size.
+Thus worker policing does indeed work within populations of these bees.
+Worker policing typically occurs through "egg-eating" or oophagy, but in the case of these bees, worker policing is directed at workers with ovaries since oophagy is hard to achieve, as worker-laid and queen-laid eggs are nearly identical in shape and size.